Your next business meetings Climate Neutral?

 Onemeeting.com makes it happen!

-Isn’t carbon offsetting an easy way to avoid taking real action?The argument is often raised that companies should exclusively focus on reducing their own emissions.
-Carbon offsetting is however part of a more complete policy: reducing carbon emissions and compensating unavoidable carbon emissions.
-A study by Ecosystem Marketplace confirms this statement: Companies that offset their carbon emissions are simultaneously more or highly active in reducing their own emissions.
+The argument is regularly heard that companies should only focus on reducing their own emissions.
+But CO₂ compensation is an integral part of a broader CO₂ policy: reducing emissions and compensating for unavoidable CO₂.
+A study by Ecosystem Marketplace confirms this: Companies that use CO₂ compensation are at the same time very active or more active in reducing their own emissions.

-Isn’t it so that the majority of the price for carbon credits doesn’t make its way to the project?The carbon offsetting chain consists of the project owner, the project developer, the provider and the customer.
-The price of carbon credits consists of the implementation of the emission reduction technology, emission development costs (fees for auditors, emission compensation standards and registers) and a risk premium used if something inadvertently goes wrong.
+The chain of CO₂ compensation consists of the project owner, project developer, supplier and the customer.
+The price of a CO₂ allowance consists of the implementation of the emission reduction technology and CO₂ development costs (fees for auditors, fees for the CO₂ compensation standard and fees for the registers).
+And a risk premium in case something happens to the project.
 Part of these costs are borne by the project developer.
-The provider earns a margin on the purchase and sales of carbon credits.
+The provider earns a margin with the purchase and sale of the CO₂ rights.

 Yes, these are and must be realised.
 This concerns employment, education, medical care, biodiversity, etc. Apart from the prevention of CO₂, the projects show a clear social impact.
 The methodologies used to assess and possibly approve a project include these social aspects.
 Recent studies by ICROA and the Gold Standard Foundation also quantify this.
 These show that money is actually being invested in, for example, biodiversity, employment and health aspects.
 Without attention to this, a project may not generate CO₂ rights.